dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 11 apples
 ```

-The answer is incorrect Now Let's try with the special prompt.
+The answer is incorrect!
+Now Let's try with the special prompt.

 ```
 I went to the market and bought 10 apples.
 I gave 2 apples to the neighbor and 2 to the repairman.
 I then went and bought 5 more apples and ate 1.
 How many apples did I remain with?